hungcq/knowledge-repo/information-technology/microservices-patterns/12-deploying-microservices.md

 ## 12. Deploying microservices

 ### Deployment overview
 - History:
   - Evolution of deployment architecture:
     - <img src="./resources/12.1.png" width="500"/>
-  - Evolution of deployment process:
+  - Evolution of the deployment process:
     - Devs give app & operating instructions to operations
     - -> DevOps: dev team is also responsible for deployment:
       - Operation team provides console for dev to deploy code
       - -> Deployment pipeline: test & deploy
-- Big app contains hundreds of microservices -> can't hand config servers & services
+- Big app contains hundreds of microservices -> can't manually config servers & services
-- -> Need highly automated deployment process & infra to scale
+- -> Need a highly automated deployment process & infra to scale
 - 4 main functions of a production env:
   - Service management interface:
     - Enable devs to create, update & config services
     - Ideally a REST API invoked by command-line & GUI deployment tools
   - Runtime service management: ensure that the desired number of service instances is running at all time
+  - Request routing: route user requests to the services
   - Monitoring (aka observability):
     - Provide devs with insight into what their services are doing, including log files & metrics
     - Alert devs if there is a problem
-  - Request routing: route user requests to the services
-- How to prevent bugs in new deployment from affecting users: separate deployment from release:
+- How to prevent bugs in new deployments from affecting users: separate deployment from release:
   - Use service mesh feature: rule-based load balancing & traffic routing
   - -> Can safely run multiple versions of the services simultaneously
   - Steps:
-    - Deploy new version into production without routing any end-user requests to it
+    - Deploy a new version into production without routing any end-user requests to it
     - Test it in production
     - Incrementally release the new version until it handles all the production traffic
     - Rollback to the old version if there is an issue at any point
     - Delete the old version when confident that the new version is working correctly

 ### 4 deployment patterns
 #### Deploy service as a language-specific package
 - Steps: